spryker/spryker-docs/docs/marketplace/user/features/202108.0/marketplace-promotions-and-discounts-feature-overview.md

 The cart rule is applied automatically.
 If the decision rules of a discount are fulfilled, the customer can see the discount upon entering cart.
 Unlike with [voucher](#voucher), the **Clear all** and **Remove** actions are not displayed.
 ![Cart rule](https://spryker.s3.eu-central-1.amazonaws.com/docs/Marketplace/user+guides/Features/Marketplace+Promotions+and+Discounts+feature+overview/cart-rule-storefront.png)

-See [Creating a Cart Rule](/docs/scos/user/back-office-user-guides/{{page.version}}/merchandising/discount/creating-cart-rules.html) to learn how a product catalog manager can create a cart rule in the Back Office.
+To learn how a product catalog manager can create a cart rule in the Back Office, see [Creating a Cart Rule](/docs/scos/user/back-office-user-guides/{{page.version}}/merchandising/discount/creating-cart-rules.html).

 ### Decision rule
 A decision rule is a condition assigned to a discount that should be fulfilled for the discount to be applied.